benjaminstones/ReactHookDictionary/README.md

 A common usecase is to grab JSX (or HTML) elements from the DOM.

 ## useReducer
-Similar to 'useState()', but manages state using the Redux pattern.
+Similar to `useState()`, but manages state using the Redux pattern.

 Instead of updating the state directly, actions are dispatched which go to a reducer function.
 This function determines the next state.